aspnetboilerplate/aspnetboilerplate/doc/WebSite/OData-Integration.md

         }
     }

 It's that easy.
-All methods of AbpODataEntityController is **virtual**.
+All methods of AbpODataEntityController are **virtual**.
 That means you can override **Get**, **Post**, **Put**, **Patch**, **Delete** and other actions and add your own logic.